Langtang Valley Trek - 8 Days

 • All government, hotel, and other applicable taxes.

-• Farewell Dinner at Typical Nepali Restaurant.
+• Farewell Dinner at A typical Nepali Restaurant.

 • Trip Completion Certificate.